School of Humanities and Sciences

 And many more…

-For the last ten years, Mr. Nguyen has always been evaluated and rated highest on the scale of performance.
-He has a great affection for his students and vice-versa, his students greatly respect Mr. Nguyen's talents and his behavior.
+For the last ten years, Mr. Nguyen has always been evaluated and rated highest on the scale of performance by his students.
+He has a great affection for his students and in the same token, his students greatly respect Mr. Nguyen's inspirational and motivational spirit.
 Mr. Nguyen's students are benefited from his teaching, not only for language skills but also for a broader knowledge of cultural aspects and history.

 BioPaul grew up in a German-heritage family outside of Madison,Wisconsin.
 He attended UW-Madison for his undergraduate studies and did his doctoral work at the Pennsylvania State University.
 He has spent extensive time, studying, researching, working, and engaging professionally, across the span of the German-speaking world.